Fantail Piwakawaka Skirt

 This has become my best selling design, selling even more than the old discontinued Bug print.

-Available in colours Grey, Lipstick Pink, Beige, Moss Green and Red.
+Available in colours Grey, Lipstick Pink, Beige and Red.
+Sorry the Moss Green colour way has sold out and no longer available.

 This skirt like all the MADCAT skirts, is made of a stretch woven fabric for comfort.
 The narrow non stretch cotton waistband is secured closed by a hook and eye, hand sewn on by me in each and every skirt.
 The centre back invisible zip has a fabric fly piece.
 This is so the zip does not touch your skin as the glue at the base of a zip can be irritating to sensitive skins.
 I also like that when I am closing the zip it does not snag my underwear.
 The MADCAT ribbon label is set into the inside of the waistband so that you can use the label as a hook, especially when travelling and there are no coat hangers available in your room.